Taureon/LiteSockets/DOCS.md

 `.Struct` ( `struct` ): `Object`

 # Writer
+This constructor takes in no arguments.

-The following methods add data to an internal queue which then get turned into a single buffer when the `.finish()` method is called.
+The following methods add data to an internal queue.

 `.BigInt64` ( `bigInt` )\
 `.BigUint64` ( `bigUint` )\